 One of the most fulfilling things you can do for your community is to volunteer to make it a better place.
 Astoria is a wonderful community, and is fortunate to have so many people in the neighborhood willing and able to help out on projects big and small.
 A lot of organizations simply couldn't exist without the help of volunteers.

+The Astoria Park Alliance (APA) is completely run by volunteers, though it did start out its life with the help of paid staff from Partnerships for Parks.
 APA meets regularly throughout the year, organizes shoreline and park cleanups, and is the driving force behind the Astoria Park Shore Fest, which happens every August.
 Volunteers are an essential element in producing this event.

 If you are interested in volunteering with the Astoria Park Alliance, please contact them via their Facebook Page.